carlonluca/docker-qt/README.md

 * https://hub.docker.com/r/carlonluca/qt-builder
 * https://hub.docker.com/r/carlonluca/qt-dev

 The **qt-builder** is an image to be used to cross-build Qt itself for the available platforms.
 It includes all the headers and the libraries needed to build and crossbuild Qt from its sources.
 By using the build_* scripts, Qt tarballs are exported.
 The builder in docker hub is only built for the x64 architecture.
+The arm builds are all created by crosscompiling.

 The **qt-dev** images are images that include prebuilt Qt installations.
-It includes all the deps needed to build and run Qt apps.
-This image is available for two archs in docker hub: the arm64 version only includes the arm64 build of Qt, the x64 version includes the x64 build and the Android builds.
+They include all the deps needed to build and run Qt apps.
+These images available for two archs in docker hub: the arm64 version only includes the arm64 build of Qt, the x64 version includes the x64 build and the Android builds.
+NOTE: not all these images are identical, but the Qt installation is typically in /opt.

 # Qt Builder